FofanovLab/MTSv/README.md

 All of these accept the `--help` flag to print a help message on their usage.
 See below for specific use instructions.

-### Snakemake
+## Snakemake

 There's an (in-progress) Snakefile in the repository root.
 This manages a MTSv-based metagenomic workflow.
 See the [Snakemake website](https://bitbucket.org/snakemake/snakemake/wiki/Home) for installation and usage instructions.

 (TODO: include instructions on configuring snakefile for particular file sets)

-### Index construction
+## Index construction

 MTSv uses several pre-constructed indices for running its queries.

-#### Reference file format & taxdump.tar.gz
+### Reference file format & taxdump.tar.gz

 To construct the indices, you'll need two files:

-1. A FASTA file of all reference sequences, with headers in the format `ACCESSION-TAXONOMICID`.
+1. A FASTA file of all reference sequences, with headers in the format `ACCESSION-TAXONOMICID` produced by running [MTSv_prune](#mtsv-prune).
 So if a sequence has accession # 12345, and belongs to the NCBI taxonomic ID 987, the header for that sequence should read `12345-987`.
 2. The `taxdump.tar.gz` file from NCBI which corresponds to the sequences in your FASTA file.

-#### Chunking reference database
+## Chunking reference database

 MTSv uses A LOT of memory for its indices.
 About 20x the space compared to the FASTA file its given.
 As a result, it's generally preferable to split the database into small chunks that can be processed iteratively.
 These chunks should, as much as possible, have all or most of a taxonomic ID in each of them, as MTSv achieves speedups by skipping queries once it's found a successful match in a taxonomic node.
 MTSv includes a utility for doing so.
 To split your reference database into 1GB chunks (resulting in 15-20GB needed for running queries):